Foloso/MixSimulator/README.md

 ### Specifications :
 - Generic simulator, compatible with data from Madagascar and those from abroad (but may require data pre-processing beforehand);
-- Optimization of duty cycle (or usage coefficient) under the chosen constraints ;
+- Optimization of duty cycle (or usage coefficient) under constraints ;
-- Deduction of production costs and various performance indicators (CO2 emission, unsatisfied demand);
+- Get the production cost and various performance indicators (CO2 emission, unsatisfied demand);
-- Comparison between the usage coefficients of the current mix and the calculated optimal mix ;
+- Estimate of the costs of a mix or a power plant over the long term ;
 - Comparison of the performance indicators on different optimizers.

 ### Perspectives :
-- Add other constraints (storage of hydroelectric plants, variation in production) ;
+- Add other constraints (max variation in production for each power plant) ;
-- Estimate of the costs of a mix or a power plant over the long term ;
 - Pair with a transmission and distribution power grid simulator (MixSimulator can provide input data).

 Suggestions are welcome!